groundlight/python-sdk/README.md

     - It would be nice to have a `get_or_create_detector()` function (even better if it's supported in the API directly).
 That way, "submit image query" code examples will be simpler.
 - Better auto-generated code docs (e.g. [sphinx](https://www.sphinx-doc.org/en/master/))
   - Model types (e.g., [autodoc_pydantic](https://github.com/mansenfranzen/autodoc_pydantic))
-- Better versioning strategy
+  - Cleaner auto-generated model names (e.g., `PaginatedDetectorList` is a little ugly)
+- Better versioning strategy.
+On the one hand, this package will closely follow the versioning in the HTTP API.
+On the other hand, we may add features in the client (like image utils, shortcuts, etc.) that are not in the REST API.
-- Better way of managing dependency on `public-ai.yaml` OpenAPI spec (right now, we just copy the file over manually)
+- Better way of managing dependency on `public-api.yaml` OpenAPI spec (right now, we just copy the file over manually)
 - Update the web links (links to website, link to API endpoint, etc.)
 - `with` context manager (auto cleanup the client object)
+- It would be great to add notebooks with interactive examples that can actually run out of the box
+- Have a cleaner distinction between dev docs and user guide docs
 - ...